|Start: 2020-09-08||End: 2020-11-30|

 Perhaps the most developed CRE market in India, Bangalore, brims with investment opportunities.
 The city is the IT hub with grand technological corporations settling in the heart of the city.
 Owing to this, the current status of the Bangalore CRE market has a high demand for more office space as newer corporations are setting up their business ventures.
 Hence, the CRE office sector would be a good investment to make.
 Rental returns in Bangalore’s office spaces can go up to 10% per year.
 The city has caught the eye of several NRI investors, out of which the majority belong to the UAE region.
 The industrial sector of the city is on the rise and can also be considered a potential investment.
 Bangalore offers INR 5,100 per sq. ft. rate on the properties.

 This city ranks No.1 when it comes to the CRE growth trajectory over the years.
-While most NRI investors only consider Bangalore as a Southern CRE market, the city of Hyderabad also offers some of the high returning investments of all time.
+While most NRI investors only consider Bangalore as a Southern CRE market, Hyderabad real estate also offers some of the high returning investments of all time.
 So much so that the principle rates and cost of the CRE property here have shown an upwards gradation of 14%.
 This is only during the fourth quarter of the last financial year.
 The other cities have nothing of this sort.
 The city is touted as India’s pharmaceutical capital and hence holds a great share of the country’s industrial CRE property sector.
 The uniqueness of the city doesn’t stop here.
 Hyderabad offers a spacious and multi-faceted land distribution, which is enticing for NRI investors as these properties are a good source of long-term financial gains.
 As the city is still spreading its wings in the CRE market, there are a plethora of property options at nominal rates and good plot sizing.
 The average cost of the area in Hyderabad is INR 4,900 per sq. ft. which is much lower in comparison to other cities.

 No NRI real-estate discussion will be complete without the mention of this city.
 Mumbai is the apple of the NRI investor’s eye when it comes to high-yielding investment planning.
 Despite having high prices over properties, the city is a popular investment option among NRIs (particularly from the United States) as it is the country’s financial hub.
 All large-scale businesses are present here, and thus, the returns on the investments in properties are promising.
 One downside of the city is the deficiency of space or land area.
 That is why the competition is fierce amongst investors.
 The wealth capital of India offers a land cost of about INR 9,200 per sq. ft.
 The pricing is subject to change depending on the property’s location.